-For aerosol sprays like Lysol Disinfecting Spray and Microban 24 Sanitizing Spray that can be used on both hard and soft surfaces, preclean any heavily soiled surfaces.
-Hold the spray six to eight inches from the surface and spray for at least 30 seconds until the surface is wet.
+For aerosol sprays like Lysol Disinfecting Spray that can be used on both hard and soft surfaces, preclean any heavily soiled surfaces.
+Hold the spray six to eight inches from the surface and spray for at least 3 seconds until the surface is wet.
 Apply enough product so the surface stays wet for three to 10 minutes before air-drying.
 Rinse any food preparation surfaces with fresh water and dry with a clean microfiber cloth.

-For non-aerosol disinfecting sprays, follow the same recommendations.
-Most disinfecting sprays need to remain on surfaces at least five minutes to be effective.
+For non-aerosol disinfecting sprays like Ecos One-Step Disinfectant Cleaner, follow the same recommendations.
+Most disinfecting sprays need to remain on surfaces at least five to ten minutes to be effective.
 Before spraying, read the product label to be sure it can be used safely on the surface.
 Many products cannot be used on unfinished, oiled, or waxed wood surfaces.
 For best results on any surface, test the product on an inconspicuous spot to check for discoloration or pitting.

 03 of 13

 Chlorine bleach, sodium hypochlorite, is one of the most effective disinfectants available and is used to purify drinking water, kill superbugs in hospitals, and whiten stained clothing.

 While powerful and cost-effective, chlorine bleach must be used with water in the proper strength to provide the best results.
 Chlorine bleach is both light and temperature-sensitive.
 That's why liquid chlorine bleach is always sold in an opaque bottle to prevent exposure to light.
 Excessive heat also affects stability; so it is important to store chlorine bleach at around 70 degrees F.